It used to be that defragging your hard drive was the best thing you could really do to speed up your computer.

 Since defragging the disk won’t do as much to improve Windows 7 performance, here are 23 suggestions that will.

-Each can enhance the performance and reliability of your customers’ PCs.
+Each can enhance the performance and reliability of your customers’ PCs and with the right business consultants you can improve your personal work or your business in no time.
 Best of all, most of them will cost you nothing.

 How To Speed Up Windows 7